qemu/qemu/docs/arm-cpu-features.rst

      an error is generated.

-  2) If SVE is enabled (`sve=on`), but no `sve<N>` CPU properties are provided, then all supported vector lengths are enabled, including the non-power-of-two lengths.
+  2) If SVE is enabled (`sve=on`), but no `sve<N>` CPU properties are provided, then all supported vector lengths are enabled, which when KVM is not in use means including the non-power-of-two lengths, and, when KVM is in use, it means all vector lengths supported by the host processor.

   3) If SVE is enabled, then an error is generated when attempting to disable the last enabled vector length (see constraint (1) of "SVE